 This Campus offers students several options for payment of tuition.
 Those able to pay tuition are given a plan to help reduce their fees upon entry.
 On the other hand, the school recognizes that many students lack the resources to begin their educational training.
-The campus participates in several types of federal, state and institutional financial aid programs, most of which are based on financial need.
+The campus participates in several types of financial aid programs, most of which are based on financial need.

-Students seeking financial assistance must first complete the Free Application for Federal Student Aid.
+Students seeking financial assistance must first complete an application for student aid.
 The school's financial aid representative uses this form to determine students' needs and assist them in deciding what resources are best suited to their circumstances.

 If students withdraw from school, an adjustment in the amount they owe may be made, subject to the refund policy of the school.
-If they received financial aid in excess of what they owe the institution, these funds must be restored to the federal fund account, or to the lender if they received a federal loan.
+If they received financial aid in excess of what they owe the institution, these funds must be restored to the fund or to the lender.